donovanrichardson/djob-tracker/worksheet.md

 ## Project Description

 A Job Tracker app that allows users to login, add jobs listings (including job title, description, URL, and location), and filter by location.
-The backend handles CRUD, data validation, authorization, and in the post-MVP will auto-generate keywords.
+The backend is a Django API handles CRUD, data validation, authorization, and in the post-MVP will auto-generate keywords.

 ## Time/Priority Matrix